 How to spot it: pg_stat_activity shows many short-lived connections from random source ports.

-6. Read traffic hitting primary
+6. Read traffic hitting the primary

 Before you start

-- Confirm the symptom:
+- Confirm the exact symptom string:

 too many clientsorremaining connection slots reserved. - Note current